 Step 8.
 Cover the casserole with foil and bake for 30-45 minutes.
 The timing depends on the type of vegetables being baked and the veggies getting done.

 Step 1.
 When making stuffing or dressing it is best to use bread that has been left out overnight to dry out so it absorbs the stock better.
 Cut the bread slices into small cubes.
-The easiest way to do this is to cut the bread slice into about 4 strips and rotate the strips and cut into small cubes.
+The easiest way to do this is to cut the bread slice into about 4 strips and rotate the strips and cut them into small cubes.
 Place the bread cubes in a large bowl.

 If I know I am making stuffing, I do this step the night before and leave the bowl with the bread cubes sitting on the kitchen counter to dry out.

 Step 2.
-In a small skillet or saucepan melt the butter then add the chopped celery and onions and sauté for about 5 minutes, or until the vegetables are tender.
+In a small skillet or saucepan, melt the butter then add the chopped celery and onions and sauté for about 5 minutes, or until the vegetables are tender.

 Step 3.
-Combine the bread cubes with the stock, egg, onion and celery mixture, chopped sage and parsley, and salt and pepper to taste.
+Combine the bread cubes with the stock, egg, onion, and celery mixture, chopped sage and parsley, and salt and pepper to taste.
 Mix completely to moisten the bread.
 You can use other types of herbs and seasoning in your stuffing if you like.
 Thyme and rosemary are always a good choice.